“Nobody Died At Sandy Hook”

 “…observes that much like the Tucson Arizona, Aurora Colorado, and Wisconsin Sikh temple shootings, mass media are scrubbing their coverage and doctoring the storyline to obscure the fact that there were additional suspects and probable shooters at the crime scene.” pg.
 278

-Or – and bear with me here – they’re simply making corrections as new information comes to light.
-Obviously none of this book’s contributors have put the idea into practice, but surely it can’t be that difficult for them to comprehend, can it?
+Or—and bear with me here—they’re simply updating their reporting as new, accurate information comes to light.
+Obviously, none of the book’s contributors have put this concept into practice, but surely even they can comprehend it… right?

 “Sedensky argues that unsealing such findings might ‘seriously jeopardize’ the investigation by divulging evidence heretofore known only to other ‘potential suspects.'” pg.
 287

-What Danbury State’s Attorney Stephen Sedensky actually said of the information contained within the search warrant affidavits is that it “is not known to the general public and any potential suspect(s), the disclosure of which would jeopardize the investigation and chances of successfully solving any crime(s) involved.”
-As this was only a couple of weeks after the shooting, the investigation was still in full swing, and Sedensky was likely unwilling to completely rule out co-conspirators.
-He did go on to say, “The investigation, which was a basis for the issuing of the search warrant, is still continuing… No arrests have been made and none are currently anticipated, but have not been ruled out.”
-By this point, there was no question that Adam Lanza was the lone gunman.
+What Danbury State’s Attorney Stephen Sedensky actually said was that the information in the search warrant affidavits “is not known to the general public and any potential suspect(s), the disclosure of which would jeopardize the investigation and chances of successfully solving any crime(s) involved.”
+This statement was made only a couple of weeks after the shooting, when the investigation was still ongoing, and Sedensky was likely being thorough by not entirely ruling out the possibility of co-conspirators.
+However, he also clarified, “The investigation, which was a basis for the issuing of the search warrant, is still continuing… No arrests have been made and none are currently anticipated, but have not been ruled out.”
+By this stage, it was already clear that Adam Lanza acted alone.

 “Corporate media begins broad defense of official Sandy Hook narrative against widespread and varied skepticism in alternative media with prominent South Florida Sun-Sentinel article centering on Florida Atlantic University communications professor James Tracy.” pg.
 291